Life in San José

 Most of the LASP semester is spent in San José, Costa Rica's capital city.
 Like most urban areas, San José is a city of contrasts: wealth and poverty, the powerful and the powerless, theatrical productions and street festivals, upright citizens and petty thieves.
 It is an exciting and challenging location for your cross-cultural introduction to Latin American society.

 Each student will live with 3 different host families in the course of the semester, allowing a broader view of Central American family life.
 During the first segment, each student is placed with a carefully-selected family that lives near LASP.
-Students live briefly with a family during the trip to Nicaragua, and during the final weeks of the semester students live with and work alongside families outside of the greater metropolitan area of San José.
+Students live briefly with a family during the trip to Cuba, and during the final weeks of the semester students live with and work alongside families outside of the greater metropolitan area of San José.
 The families who are chosen to "adopt" one LASP student each semester come from a cross-section of the Christian community.
 Families are urged to integrate students into normal family lives as much as possible.
 Homes may be relatively simple, so students may share a room with a "sister" or "brother."
 When appropriate, students should expect to help out around the house.
 Meals will likely be very simple and students will be served the same food that their family eats.
 Rice and beans are staples in Costa Rica and are usually eaten once or twice a day.

 Costa Rica has a 100-year democratic tradition, respects human rights and has no army; people are proud of their peaceful traditions.
 While it is impossible to predict or prevent risk, if one stays out of problematic areas and practices preventative measures (about which students will receive more instruction during orientation), the threat of danger is reduced.
 Each semester the LASP staff monitors the conditions of the regions they are hoping to visit in an effort to avoid unnecessary risks.